-8.8.1 Using the ClientProxyFeature API to Specify the Proxy Server
+Using the ClientProxyFeature API to Specify the Proxy Server

 You can programmatically specify within the Java client application itself the details of the proxy server that will proxy the web service invoke using the weblogic.wsee.jaxws.proxy.ClientProxyFeature API.
-For more about the ClientProxyFeature API, see the Java API Reference for Oracle WebLogic Server.
+See ClientProxyFeature in Java API Reference for Oracle WebLogic Server.